ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 GBU Debugger creates a separate memory space where the program is being executed.
 As a result, the same address does not work when we exit the debugger.
 It also disables `ASLR` by default when it runs the program.
-We need to manually disable it globally to succeed.
+Usually we need to manually disable it globally to succeed.

 In general, only *a small change is required for it to work outside of `gbd`*, which could be brute forced.